Dear Henry,

 The stained glass windows and the stations of the cross paintings are enthralling, and I must confess that I struggled to keep my "eyes forward" during the masses I celebrated there.

 I'm not sure, really, what I expected to happen, though.
-I didn't receive any personal revelations as I walked through the Rosary garden.
+As I walked through the Rosary Garden, I received no personal revelations.
 However, I was able to come to a sense of peace about the limitations my medical needs placed upon me within the adoration chapel and the need to be more insistent about my care.

-I also spent a fair amount of time in the Marian shrine and tried to reconcile my feelings about my mother.
+I also spent a fair amount of time at the Marian shrine, trying to reconcile my feelings about my mother.
 However, those feelings are still a work in progress.

-The basilica has a great gift shop, well stocked with rosaries and statues of Mary.
-The store also sells books regarding the art found in the shrine, and you can pick up CDs of the shrine's organist, Peter Richard Conte, who is, in a word, fabulous.
+The basilica has a great gift shop, well stocked with rosaries and Mary statues.
+The store also sells books about the art found in the shrine, and you can pick up CDs of the shrine's organist, Peter Richard Conte, who is, in a word, fabulous.

-Masks are recommended in the main chapel (where social distancing is possible).
-Within the smaller Adoration and Marian shrines, masks are required.
+Masks are recommended in the main chapel (where social distancing is possible) and are required in the smaller Adoration and Marian shrines.

 Of course, you don't need to be a Catholic (or even a Christian) to come to the Basilica.
 It is open to everyone, Monday through Friday, 8 to 5, Saturdays, 10 to 7, and Sundays, 7 to 2, and it is worth checking out all of the artwork, even if you don't stay for a mass.